martindurant/intake-release-blog/README.md

 load.
 Indeed, if distributing catalogs, then the appropriate dependency on the plugin package can be declared.

+Some suggestions of [plugin ideas](https://github.com/ContinuumIO/intake/issues/58) are listed in a GitHub issue - please discuss and add your own!

 The linked notebook shows an example workflow for a developer.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/martindurant/intake-release-blog/master?filepath=dev.ipynb)